6 Brilliant Ways To Advertise For Black Friday 2019

 Push notifications for posts on the Event

-Duglemmerdetaldrig.dk uses their Black Friday event to tell subscribers and those interested about their activities.
+Duglemmerdetaldrig.dk uses their Black Friday event to tell subscribers and those interested in their activities.
 And they also highlight offers and competitions in the run up to Black Friday.
 Facebook events give you an extra organic reach on Facebook in line with users showing interest and subscribing to your event.
 But it's important to use the event as an active media channel with relevant and engaging content.

 3. Google Ads